hinnerk/cftpl/README.md

 [![Build Status](https://travis-ci.org/hinnerk/cftpl.svg?branch=master)](https://travis-ci.org/hinnerk/cftpl)

 * **`cftpl`**: A simple Python library to build and manage CloudFormation Stacks.
-STacks are built using templates and can use variables, loops and reuse existing code.
+Stacks are built using templates and can use variables, loops and reuse existing code.
 * **`cfmgr`:** The executable to manage CloudFormation Stacks from the command line.
 Based on `cftpl`, has actual password management.